MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/enable-chatbot.md

 To use AI-powered Copilot features in Power Pages:

 - Your environment must be located in the Europe, United Kingdom, or United States regions.
+Please review the [data storage and processing geographic regions](/microsoft-copilot-studio/manage-data-movement-outside-us#data-storage-and-processing-geographic-regions) for Azure Open AI and Bing search services.
 - Your browser language must be set to US-English.
 - Your tenant administrator must turn on the setting **Publish bots with AI features** in the Power Platform admin center.
 - Chatbot uses Power Virtual Agent generative answers.
 Please refer Power Virtual Agents [Quotas & Pricing](/power-virtual-agents/nlu-boost-conversations#whats-supported) for more details.